KainosEngineeringAcademy/space-adacemy/README.md

 "This is our home for the next four years," she said.
 "It's not much, but it's cozy enough."

-The room was small and simple, with two beds, two desks, two closets, and a window that looked out at the gray lunar surface.
+The room was small and simple, with two beds, two desks, two closets, and a window that looked out at the grey lunar surface.